aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 It is possible to modify any element in the template of the common model.
 For example, you would like to change the table formatting styles, but remain all the other styles of single page the same.

-By default, Templates\common\table.html [ссылка] is used, and the table has the same appearance as the table in PowerPoint:
+By default, Templates\common\table.html [ссылка] is used, and the table has the same appearance as the table in PowerPoint.
-[screen1]

 Let us change table formatting by using custom CSS styles:
 ``` css
 .custom-table {
     border: 1px solid black;